hwdbk/kodi-scripts/database-mgmt/README.md

 	5 run postfix
 ```

 The `postfix` script is given as an example to manually enter path and/or file remapping.
 Add special sqlite3 queries here or commands imported from history.log to tweak the last stage of the fix.
-It is a good idea to end the process with a `kodidb_check --clean-root`
+It is a good idea to end the process with a `kodidb_check --clean-roots`
 and `kodidb_check --check`, to remove any dangling (empty) directories and check the database once more.

 ```